menu

 The views expressed are those of the author at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

-The upcoming European elections could accelerate a shift in the European Union’s (EU’s) policy priorities, with potentially meaningful implications for European equities.
+The outcome of June’s elections for the European Parliament could accelerate a shift in the European Union’s (EU’s) policy priorities, with potentially meaningful implications for European equities.
 Below, I explore some of the key themes I am monitoring.

 Political pendulum swinging to the right

-According to current polls, the far right may be the big winner in the elections for the European Parliament on 6 – 9 June.
-While I think centrists will still be able to maintain an overall majority, the balance of power is likely to tilt from the centre left to the centre right, with the European People’s Party (EPP) poised to become the most influential parliamentary group.
+As anticipated by the polls, the far right appears to be the big winner of the European Parliament elections.
+While centrist parties have been able to maintain an overall majority, the balance of power is likely to tilt from the centre left to the centre right, with the European People’s Party (EPP) now the most influential parliamentary group.
 In most cases, I expect the EPP to continue voting with the centre left but it could also build a majority with the far right, which would give the EPP significant leverage when it comes to issues such as immigration, climate and further EU integration.
+An additional complicating factor is the ongoing political uncertainty in France, which is broadly seen as a negative surprise for European risk assets.

-How that potential reset alters EU policy will depend on a range of factors, including the composition of the European Commission, shifts in the political landscape at member state level and international developments such as the war in Ukraine and the US elections.
+How this reset alters EU policy will depend on a range of factors, including the composition of the European Commission, potentially significant shifts in the political make-up at member state level — most notably in France — and international developments such as the war in Ukraine and the US elections.
 However, based on my recent conversations with policymakers, future EU policy is likely to be:

 • less green — Segments of the electorate think that climate measures have gone too far, especially as the energy affordability crisis has eased somewhat.
 I think that the EU will maintain its focus on energy independence, but slow down further policy advances towards net zero.
 In addition, some long-term initiatives — for instance, the production of green hydrogen — may lose momentum.